John Fisher: Opposition to Lutheranism

+church."
+The battle against heterodox teachings increasingly occupied Fisher's later years.

+In 1529 Fisher was called to confirm with Thomas Hitton, a follower of William Tyndale arrested for suspected heresy, that the records of his interviews and forthright admissions to Archbishop William Warham were correct and to convince Hitton to abjure.
+Failing this, Hitton was handed to the secular authorities and executed at the stake for heresy.
+William Tyndale, then living overseas, claimed that Hitton had been tortured by the archbishops, however Protestant historian John Foxe who was diligent in passing on this kind of claim, does not claim this.

 Defence of Catherine of Aragon

 When Henry tried to annul his marriage to Catherine of Aragon, Fisher became the Queen's chief supporter.
 As such, he appeared on the Queen's behalf in the legates' court, where he startled the audience by the directness of his language and by declaring that, like St John the Baptist, he was ready to die on behalf of the indissolubility of marriage.
 Henry VIII, upon hearing this, grew so enraged by it that he composed a long Latin address to the legates in answer to the bishop's speech.
 Fisher's copy of this still exists, with his manuscript annotations in the margin which show how little he feared the royal anger.
 The removal of the cause to Rome brought Fisher's personal involvement to an end, but the King never forgave him for what he had done.